status-im/help.status.im/docs/en/status-communities/set-up-your-community-permissions.md

 - Using token-based permissions, community owners can restrict community access and actions to specific people based on token requirements.
 - Only the community owner can add, edit or delete community-level permissions.
-- You configure community permissions in the same way you [configure channel permissions][configure-channel-permissions].
+- You set up community permissions in the same way you [set up channel permissions][set-up-channel-permissions].
 The only difference is the permissions you grant, either community-level (Become admin or Become member) or channel-level (Moderate, View and post or View only).
 - Use the Become member permission to [restrict access to your community][set-up-a-private-community].
 Use the Become admin permission to [delegate admin functions][co-manage-your-status-community] to someone.

 ## Add community permissions